kacperks/HackChat/README.md

 ## Python Api Setup:

-* first install the requirements via ` pip install -r requirements.txt `
+* first go to the hcapi's folder then install the requirements via ` pip install -r requirements.txt `

 NOTE: If theres an ERROR then ignore it and follow to next step if something dose'nt work properly then contact support at https://github.com/kacperks/HackChat/issues
 (hcapi is entirely made by lubek-dc)